Alondra Park -Lawndale.

 Paradise Park -Torrance.

 5006 Lee Street.
 Between Anza and PV Blvd, just south of Torrance Blvd.
+Next to Anza Elementary.
+Tennis, big field for sports.
+Street parking.

 Perry Park -Redondo Beach.

+Corner of Grant Avenue and Slauson.
+About four blocks west of the Galleria Mall in North Redondo Beach.
 Basketball courts.
 Teen Center is open after school hours.
 Scooter and skate areas.
+Street parking on Slauson and Rockefeller.

 Polliwog Park -Manhattan Beach.

-Rec Park -El Segundo.
+Recreation Park (Rec Park) -El Segundo.

 Robert E. Ryan Community Park -Rancho Palos Verdes.